 Three lively boys playing in the Oslo snow.
 Calling us Bestus and Nonno - nicknames for the Norwegian words - morfar and mormor.
 The best words we know.
-Happily reminded of the cheerful two-year old Brazilian girl arriving Norway in cold December snow - one generation earlier.
+Happily, reminded of the cheerful two-year old Brazilian girl arriving Norway in cold December snow - one generation earlier.

 - January 1.
-The EU introduced the four freedoms: free movement of goods, services, capital and labour between member states. - January 1.
+The EU introduced the four freedoms: free movement of goods, services, capital, and labour between member states. - January 1.
 Czechoslovakia was divided into the Czech Republic and Slovakia. - March 29.
 The Partnership Act was passed by the Norwegian Parliament. - August 20.
-The Oslo agreement was signed. - October 11.
-William Nygård, the Norwegian publisher of Salman Rushdie's Satanic Verses, was gravely wounded in an assassination attempt.
+The Oslo agreement was signed by Israeli Minister of Foreign Affairs Shimon Peres and PLO official Mahmoud Abbas. - October 11.
+William Nygård, the Norwegian publisher of Salman Rushdie's Satanic Verses, was badly wounded in an assassination attempt.